-The recently acquired Mobile Bay Properties consist of interests located off the coast of Alabama, in state coastal and federal Gulf of Mexico waters approximately 70 miles south of Mobile, Alabama.
+The Mobile Bay Properties consist of interests located off the coast of Alabama, in state coastal and federal Gulf of Mexico waters approximately 70 miles south of Mobile, Alabama.
 The field area includes 16 Alabama state water lease blocks and four Federal OCS lease blocks.
 These properties include seven major platforms and 27 flowing wells, in up to 50 feet of water.
 Exxon first discovered Norphlet gas play in 1978 with the first gas production from the Mary Ann Field in 1988.
 We acquired varied operated working interests ranging from 25% to 100% in nine producing fields from Exxon effective January 1, 2019, and we became the operator of the fields in December 2019.
-Cumulative field production through 2019 is approximately 576.6 MMBoe gross.
-The Mobile Bay Properties produce from the Jurassic age Norphlet eolian sandstone at an average depth of 21,000° total vertical depth.
-As of December 31, 2019, 56 Norphlet wells have been drilled on the Mobile Bay Properties, 45 wells were successful and 27 wells are currently producing.
+During 2020, we completed the purchase of the remaining interest in two federal Mobile Bay fields from Chevron U.S.A.
+Inc. ("Chevron").
+Cumulative field production through 2020 is approximately 698.3 MMBoe gross.
+The Mobile Bay Properties produce from the Jurassic age Norphlet eolian sandstone at an average depth of 21,000' total vertical depth.
+As of December 31, 2020, 56 Norphlet wells have been drilled on the Mobile Bay Properties, 45 wells were successful and 27 wells are currently producing.

-We acquired the Mobile Bay Properties at the end of August 2019 and included the results of operations effective September 1, 2019 within our Consolidated Results of Operations.
-During September 2019 to December 2019, transitioning activities occurred to transfer operatorship of the Mobile Bay Properties from Exxon to W&T. Given the limited history and the change in operatorship, production volumes, realized prices received and production costs are omitted.
+We acquired the Mobile Bay Properties in August 2019 and included the results of operations effective September 1, 2019 within our Consolidated Results of Operations.
+During September 2019 to December 2019, transitioning activities occurred to transfer operatorship of the Mobile Bay Properties from Exxon to W&T. (Given the limited history and the change in operatorship, production volumes, realized prices received and production costs are omitted.)